Bring History To Life

 The Peasant is prepared to discuss all facets of medieval life, such as the manor system, agriculture, religion, daily life, gender roles, crime & punishment, warfare, health, family life, social hierarchy, and entertainment.peasant home

-The Peasant is usually a farmer from the 1430s who fought against Joan of Arc as a foot-soldier, but a peasant can be brought from other eras to better suit your course of study, for example the Viking era.Arrow
+The Peasant is usually a farmer from the 1430s who fought against Joan of Arc as a foot-soldier, but a peasant can be brought from other eras to better suit your course of study, for example the Viking era or the First Crusade.
+Also, the peasant could be based on one of the characters from Chaucer's "Canterbury Tales", such as The Reeve, The Ploughman, or The Franklin.Arrow

 Talk to the peasant live from inside his home in the village of Tintinhull.